As a teenager, I fell in love with Robert Browning’s words:

 Youth shows but half; trust God: see all, nor be afraid!’”

 My love for those words increases with each new life stage.
 Although Browning sounds far more optimistic than the author of Ecclesiastes, they reach a similar conclusion: Remain focused on God, on what God can do through our lives, and on the meaning God offers from beginning to end.

 For years, I was a social worker and couldn’t imagine doing anything else.
 The work was stressful and the hours horrible, but I loved it.
 I also believed God called me to it, and I had no intention of leaving . . . ever.
 Yet, after almost thirty years, God told me clearly it was time for something else.
 I had no idea what that was but believed His promise that everything would be okay.

-Initially I thought I would spend more time on mission trips, a long-held passion.
-Suddenly that door closed as well.
+Initially, I thought I would spend more time on mission trips, a long-held passion, but that door closed as well.
 However, as each door closed, another opened—not as fast as I might have chosen, but in God’s time and in God’s way.

 At the urging of a fellow church member, my husband and I served as a friendship family to international university students.
 Some stay in our home.
 Others visit for meals or special events.

 I also rekindled an earlier interest in writing.
 Not long after I began writing again, my husband suffered the first in a series of health crises.
 God has amazed us by the way our family’s experiences and challenges have ministered to others through my written words.

 Once again, I can’t imagine doing anything else.
 I have no idea what the future holds.
 No one does.
 As Solomon says, I’ve reached “the conclusion of the matter.”
 Along with Browning, I will “trust God: see all, nor be afraid!”

 Trust God, enjoy life, and don’t be afraid.